C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/community-events/campaign-brief.md

 linkTitle: "Community Events"
 type: docs
 hide_feedback: true
+description: "How can we increase meaningful participation among the community in the next 6 months?"
 ---
 How can we increase meaningful participation among the community in the next 6 months?